acdh-oeaw/VisArtCol/README.md

 All artworks and information about artworks / artists belong to the respective owners and the sources are linked with the information provided.
 Currently all visual data is remotely used from Wikimedia Commons.

-Concept and Development: Asil Çetin
+Concept and Development: Asil ÇETIN, Go SUGIMOTO